hrajanie/emokit-java/README.md

 the special `Iterator` will continue until the EEG device is disconnected, or there are IO problems.
 If that happens, a new `Emotiv` instance can be obtained and polled.

+Several Java Swing GUI widgets are provided for use in your applications, as demonstrated in the bundled *Zoku* data acquisition application.

 Donations